-- [1] The letter "L" denotes "long position" (as defined under Part XV of the SFO) of the relevant person/entity in such Shares. - [2] The percentage is calculated based on the total number of Shares in issue as at 31 December 2019. - (3) The disclosed interest represents (i) his deemed interest in the 454,552,000 Shares held by XL Holding, which is wholly owned by CMB Wing Lung (Trustee) Limited as trustee for the Chen's Family Trust through Antopex Limited and Blissful Plus Enterprises Limited (as nominees for CMB Wing Lung (Trustee) Limited); (ii) his deemed interest in the 68,057,100 Shares held by Kewei Holding Limited as its sole director; and (iii) his deemed interest in the 20,000,000 Shares held by Duiba Kewei (BVI) Limited as its sole shareholder. - (4) As at 31 December 2019, Mr. Xu was an executive Director and our chief technology officer, and he was deemed to be interested in the 27,824,400 Shares held by Hengfei Holding Limited, a company incorporated in the BVI and wholly owned by Mr. Xu.
-Mr. Xu resigned as an executive Director on 2 March 2020.
+- Notes: - [1] The letter "L" denotes "long position" (as defined under Part XV of the SF0) of the relevant person/entity in such Shares. - [2] The percentage is calculated based on the total number of Shares in issue as at 31 December 2020. - (3) The disclosed interest represents (i) his deemed interest in the 454,552,000 Shares held by XL Holding, which is wholly owned by CMB Wing Lung (Trustee) Limited as trustee for the Chen's Family Trust through Antopex Limited and Blissful Plus Enterprises Limited (as nominees for CMB Wing Lung (Trustee) Limited); (ii) his deemed interest in the 33,450,226 Shares held by Kewei Holding Limited as its sole director; and (iii) his deemed interest in the 14,381,750 Shares held by Duiba Kewei (BVI) Limited as its sole shareholder. - (4) Mr. Zhu is an executive Director.
+He directly holds 6,205,000 Shares. - (5) Ms. Chen is an executive Director.
+She directly holds 2,153,922 Shares. - (6) Mr. Cheng is an executive Director.
+He directly holds 510,000 Shares.

-Save as disclosed above, as at 31 December 2019, none of the Directors or the chief executives of the Company had or was deemed to have any interest or short position in the Shares, underlying Shares or debentures of the Company or its associated corporations (within the meaning of Part XV of the SFO) as recorded in the register required to be kept under Section 352 of the SFO, or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code.
+Save as disclosed above, as at 31 December 2020, none of the Directors or the chief executives of the Company had or was deemed to have any interest or short position in the Shares, underlying Shares or debentures of the Company or its associated corporations (within the meaning of Part XV of the SFO) as recorded in the register required to be kept under Section 352 of the SFO, or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code.